realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - Use `.with{someField}(updatedValue)` method to update `someField` member field.
 - No Fluent interfaces
   - Use `.with{someField}(updatedValue)` to update each `someField` member field.
-- Interestingly, use of `Singleton` and `Repository` patterns fit well with BOOP.
-Sometimes you win!
+- Interestingly, limited use of the hated `Singleton` and `Repository` patterns do actually fit well with BOOP and are encouraged. <i>Even a broken clock is right twice a day!</i>

 ### Prefer Use of Early Return
 - Multiple early `returns` for ease of error handling